michaelcourcy/kasten-tekton/README.md

 ### Restore

 Fortunately the pipeline include a backupaction, go to the latest restore point in Kasten GUI and restore, you should get back your previous high scores.
+Beside you get the back previous image that does not have this issue.